shadowezz/Productiv/docs/DeveloperGuide.md

 ##### Aspect: Where mode is stored

 * **Alternative 1 (current choice):** Store mode in `MainWindow`.
-  * Pros: Easy to implement.
-  * Cons: May violate Single Responsibility Principle.
+  * Pros: `MainWindow` can update UI easily by accessing current mode.
+  * Cons: Need to keep passing current mode to `LogicDispatcherManager`.

-* **Alternative 2:** Store mode in a `LogicDispatcherManager`.
+* **Alternative 2:** Store mode in both `MainWindow` and `LogicDispatcherManager`.
-  * Pros: Adheres to the Single Responsibility Principle better.
-  * Cons: `MainWindow` might have to fetch the mode from `LogicDispatcherManager` for certain updates.
-    Also, mode can be said to be primarily a `Ui` consideration and should be stored in a `Ui` component.
+  * Pros: Easier implementation.
+No need to keep passing current mode to `LogicDispatcherManager`.
+  * Cons: No single source of truth, could lead to bugs.

 ### View feature